fidor/fidor_starter_kits/starter_kits/golang_plain/README.md

 # Basic Go Example

-This is a basic example project that demostrates the Fidor API OAuth flow.
+This is a basic example project that demonstrates the Fidor API OAuth flow.
 It provides the same functionality as the php example if you would like to compare the two sample projects.